sjspence/dropletBarcoder/README.md

-spenceOTU - helper functions for calling OTUs and visualizing trees
+dropletBarcoder - helper functions for calling OTUs and visualizing trees
 ===========================================================

 Description